Sex Crimes Lawyers in Miami, FL

 Who Will Be Considered a Sexual Offender?

 The qualifications for sexual offender status in the state of Florida include the following crimes: lewd and lascivious acts with a minor, sexual performance with a minor, child pornography, or child prostitution.

 Sexual predator status in Florida is a very serious status.
 Sexual predators are repeat sexual offenders who have been convicted of a first-degree felony related to a sexual offense or two second degree felonies.
 This status is given to represent individuals who are a major threat to society.

 Contact an Experienced Sex Offense Attorney

 When facing sexual offense charges, you need to understand the severity and get the help of a quality legal team who can defend you.
-Smith & Eulo has be working sex offense cases for decades, and has seen cases of all kinds in Miami, FL.
+Smith & Eulo has been working on sex offense cases for decades and has seen cases of all kinds in Miami, FL.
 We help mount a strong defense to minimize any potential damages or penalties to you.

 If you or your loved one find themselves in a situation where you are being accused of a sex crime?
 Call us right away at 786-206-1296 to speak with a qualified legal professional or fill out the contact form on this page.
 We’re available 24/7, we offer free initial consultation and payment plans.
 In addition to our Miami office, we have offices in the following cities across the state of Florida: